 Estimating Runoff and Peak Discharges

 This Supplement to EFH-2 concerns the use of rainfall data developed by the Northeast Regional Climate Center (NRCC) and rainfall distributions based on the NRCC data.
-These rainfall data and rainfall distributions will replace rainfall data from Weather Bureau Technical Paper 40 (TP-40) and the standard NRCS rainfall distributions Type II and Type III.
-This supplement will be implemented by replacing the state/county rainfall database and rainfall distribution types files used with the EFH-2 computer program with updated files.
+These rainfall data and rainfall distributions replaced rainfall data from Weather Bureau Technical Paper 40 (TP-40) and the standard NRCS rainfall distributions Type II and Type III.
+This supplement was implemented by replacing the state/county rainfall database and a rainfall distribution type file used with the EFH-2 computer program with updated files.
 The EFH-2 computer program User Guide contains information, guidance, and examples concerning runoff curve number, average watershed slope, watershed length, input/output operations, and limitations.
 This supplement includes information related to rainfall data and rainfall distribution for use with the EFH-2 computer program in New York.

 The following document requires Adobe Reader.